 Student Privacy Rights District employees may have ongoing opportunities to access confidential information or records that are required to be kept confidential.
-Much of the student information processed by district employee is confidential, and state and federal law limits its release; for example, driver record and vehicle registration information, confidential student records, criminal history background check information, information obtain ed pursuant to Social and Rehabilitation Services (SRS) interventions, social security number information and professional misconduct background checks.
+Much of the student information processed by district employee is confidential, and state and federal law limits its release; for example, driver record and vehicle registration information, confidential student records, criminal history background check information, information obtain ed pursuant to the Kansas Department of Children and Families (DCF) interventions, social security number information and professional misconduct background checks.